Summer brings a season full of conventions, concerts, festivals, and shows.

 Mesh fabric is identified by the tiny holes in the cloth, which we touched on above.
 These holes allow wind to pass through the sign, allowing the advertisement to stay straight and unwrinkled in windy weather.
 Because of their design, mesh banners are light weight and can easily be stored and transported.
 They are absolutely wonderful for temporary advertising, and using them for a permanent advertisement outside your place of business isn’t out of the question.
 Businesses should note that mesh banners can only have print on one side of the sign; while this is perfect for mounting your banner to buildings and fences, it can pose a problem for companies who intend to hang the banner between fence posts.

-Vinyl and mesh banners are an affordable way to jumpstart your company’s advertising campaign this summer.
+A vinyl or mesh banner is an affordable way to jumpstart your company’s advertising campaign this summer.
 Use the information above to help you decide which type of banner is best for your company’s growth strategy.
 In the meantime, enjoy the summer!